Key takeaways

 Antacids are another safe option, but only for mild conditions like heartburn.
 Veterinarians do not consider them effective at treating acid reflux or ulcers.
 Talk to the veterinarian first if you want to give your dog an antacid.
 Antacid doses should be spaced at least two hours before or after an omeprazole dose.

 Other alternatives include sucralfate and misoprostol.
 These drugs protect the stomach lining from acid, so they can be used to treat or prevent ulcers.
-These medications are usually used combined with omeprazole and not in place of it.
+These medications are usually used with omeprazole and not in place of it.

 Summary

 Omeprazole for dogs is a safe and effective way to treat and prevent ulcers.
-To work, it must be given every day to the dog for several weeks.
+To work, it must be given to the dog every day for several weeks.
 It’s best if the dog takes each day’s dose on an empty stomach about 30 minutes before the first meal.

-- Antiulcerative drugs, Merck Veterinary Manual
+- Antiulcerative drugs, Merck Veterinary Manual (2025)

-- Gastric Helicobacter infections in dogs, Progress in Gastroenterology
+- Gastric Helicobacter infections in dogs, Progress in Gastroenterology (1999)

-- Gastrointestinal ulcers in small animals, Merck Veterinary Manual
+- Gastrointestinal ulcers in small animals, Merck Veterinary Manual (2025)

-- Helicobacter infections in small animals, Merck Veterinary Manual
+- Helicobacter infections in small animals, Merck Veterinary Manual (2025)

-- Medications for acute vomiting, Today’s Veterinary Practice
+- Medications for acute vomiting, Today’s Veterinary Practice (2013)

 - Omeprazole, Clinician’s Brief